ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 is repeated, the problem can be raised.

-Note that incident server within the controller can rely on data correlation technology such as service impact analysis and data analytic component to evaluate the real effect on the relevant service and understand whether lower level or device level network anomaly, e.g., igp down, has impact on the service.
+Note that incident server within the controller can rely on data correlation technology such as service impact asessment and data analytic component to evaluate the real effect on the relevant service and understand whether lower level or device level network anomaly, e.g., igp down, has impact on the service.